-The Corporation Law also allows companies to purchase treasury stock and dispose of such treasury stock in accordance with an approval of the Board of Directors if the company has prescribed so in its articles of incorporation.
-The amount of treasury stock purchased cannot exceed the amount available for dividends to the shareholders which is determined by specific formula.
+The Corporation Law also provides for companies to purchase treasury stock and dispose of such treasury stock by resolution of the Board of Directors.
+The amount of treasury stock purchased cannot exceed the amount available for distribution to the shareholders which is determined by specific formula.
 The Corporation Law also provides that companies can purchase both treasury stock acquisition rights and treasury stock.